tanakamawere/personalwebsite/_posts/2024/2024-09-30-gratitude.md

 ## Comparison is the thief of joy, and the provider of it too?

-If there is one thing I dislike is comparing my life to hearing things like this.
-And I dislike it especially when I hear Americans go like, "There are starving children in Africa so I appreciate my life even more." because that opens up the room to the opposite, comparing your life to those who have better lives than you.
+If there is one thing I try to aviod is comparing my life to stories like this one.

+Because when does it end?
+That opens up the room to the opposite, comparing your life to those who have better lives than you!
+Hence you will end up feeling like you are behind or some other nonsense belief.

 But at the same time, you hear such stories and you can't help but feel grateful for the life you have.